 3D user interfaces are already essential to fields as diverse as visualization and video games, and are becoming even more important as the major personal computer and smartphone user interfaces incorporate increasingly powerful 3D technology.
 COMS W4172 provides an introduction to this exciting way of interacting with computers, with an emphasis on methods for designing and developing effective 3D user interfaces.
 The course's name acknowledges the major role played in our projects by augmented reality—dynamically integrating 3D virtual media with our experience of the real world.
 We will explore:

 Your grade will be based on:

 The domain for your team project will be up to you.
-You can see screenshots of past team final projects and our Spring 2012 team final project video and Spring 2013 team final project video.
+You can see screenshots of past team final projects and our team final project videos from Spring 2012, Spring 2013, and Spring 2014.

 There will be no final exam, but we hope you'll be having too much fun doing the final project to miss it.